Scandinavia and Nordic Countries guide

 With seemingly never ending Nordic days in summer and boundless Arctic winter nights mean year round this area of Europe remains enchanting.
 In winter, regions contend for the best place to see the Aurora Borealis and in northern Sweden, Finland and Norway, snow blanketed landscapes wait to be explored by husky or reindeer with local Sami people (see our Lapland guide).

 For those wanting an active break in this incredible outdoor playground there are infinite options all year.
 But before considering a wilderness adventure, a great starting place is to explore the cities of Helsinki, Oslo, Stockholm, Copenhagen or Reykjavik.
 Here you can appreciate Nordic cuisine and culture, its fascinating heritage including tales of Viking forefathers, seafarers, harbors and distinct Scandi design.
-Continue from Stockholm to the archipelago and explore thousands of islands rich in wildlife and from Copenhagen to the Danish countryside peppered with grand houses and cozy cottages.
+Continue from Stockholm to the archipelago and explore thousands of islands rich in wildlife and from Copenhagen to the Danish countryside peppered with grand houses and cosy cottages.

 Few leave these countries without feeling awestruck and after witnessing Iceland’s towering waterfalls, thermal springs, glaciers and unbelievable landscapes; it's no wonder so many return.
 You don’t need to be a geologist to appreciate that this is a magical island bursting with energy and unbelievable natural panoramas.
 Similarly, Norway’s many epic coastal fjords and its largely uninhabitable backdrop is popular among hikers and outdoor enthusiasts, met by beauty around every hair pin bend.